Wildlife of Niger: W National Park

-The park is very rich in bird species, 450 species are reported, which is said to be "one of the largest varieties anywhere on earth."
-Commonly reported in the park are hippos, jackals and many types of monkeys, snakes and reptiles.
-It is a World heritage Site and also a Regional Biosphere Reserve.
-Home to the giraffe, Giraffa camelopardalis peralta, it is reported to be last surviving population of the West African race.
+The park is very rich in birds, with 450 species reported, which is said to be "one of the largest varieties anywhere on earth".
+Hippos, jackals and many types of monkeys, snakes and reptiles are commonly reported.
+It is a World Heritage Site and also a Regional Biosphere Reserve.
+It is reported to be last surviving population of the West African giraffe (Giraffa peralta).